ONSdigital/Statistical-Method-Specifications/editing_and_imputation/editing/date adjustment/Date adjustment Methodological Spec.md

 ### 6.1 Date adjustment

 A contributor will give a response for a period, this does not have to match the expected period, and will be fed into the method.
-Trading day weights are assigned to each day covered by the contributor’s returned period and the expected period.
+Data which have the same returned and expected start and end dates may have this method applied but no adjustments will be made as the input data is fit for purpose.
+Where this is not the case trading day weights are assigned to each day covered by the contributor’s returned period and the expected period.
 These are then summed to provide a sum for the total trading day weights for the returned and expected periods respectively.
 The expected